JAQ BELCHER

 Exhibitions

-Group Exhibition, Tempter, 2024
+Group Exhibition, Arcade, 2024

 Sophia Belkin (b.
 1990 Moscow, Russia) currently lives and works in New Orleans, Louisiana.
 She earned her BFA in drawing and printmaking from the Maryland Institute College of Art in 2012.
 She has participated in residency programs in Vermont, Norway, Russia, and the Narva Art Residency in Estonia.
 Recent shows include Á Condition at Calaboose in Montreal, Fossil Bloom at The Front in New Orleans, and Svetspalonos, an immersive multimedia exhibition installed in collaboration with Dave Greber and Kanrec Sakul on Juzna Trieda in Kosice, Slovakia.